Ahmedmagdy1999/Excel-Cleaning-US_Presidents-Data/README.md

 ### Data Source

-US_Presidents Data Cleaning: The primary dataset used for cleaning is US_Presidents .xlsx, containing information about
+US_Presidents Data Cleaning: The primary dataset used for cleaning is US_Presidents .xlsx, containing information about USA presidents

 ### Tools